Carlson

 Career Site

 Carlson is a global, family-owned hospitality and travel company with a strong portfolio of leading brands.
-Headquartered in Minneapolis, MN, Carlson encompasses 1,067 hotels in 77 countries; 909 restaurants in 59 countries; and a majority stake in Carlson Wagonlit Travel, the global leader in business travel management
+Headquartered in Minneapolis, MN, Carlson encompasses more than 1,340 hotels in operation and under development; and a majority stake in Carlson Wagonlit Travel, the global leader in business travel management

-The company's travel and restaurant brands include Radisson, Country Inns & Suites By Carlson, Park Inn by Radisson, Park Plaza, T.G.I.
-Friday's, and Carlson Wagonlit Travel.
+The company's travel and restaurant brands include Radisson, Country Inns & Suites By Carlson, Park Inn by Radisson, Park Plaza, and Carlson Wagonlit Travel.

 History